OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 - The signature

 Each component is Base64 encoded, and they are separated by periods (`.`).
 Note that the Base64 encoding used in a JWT strips out the equals signs (`=`), so you may need to add these back in to decode the sections.

-JWTs are used to share cryptographically signed claims between systems.
-They are frequently used as authentication tokens, particularly on REST APIs.

 ### Analyse the Contents